Rigidity of topological entropy of boundary maps associated to Fuchsian groups: Conjugacy to constant-slope map

 The map $f_\Q: \Sb \to \Sb$, just like $f_\P,$ is piecewise monotone, piecewise continuous, topologically transitive, and with positive topological entropy, so by \Cref{newthm} there exists an increasing homeomorphism $\psi_\Q : \Sb \to \Sb$ conjugating it to a map $\ell_\Q$ of constant slope, unique up to rotation of $\Sb$.
 By \Cref{thm entropy for extremal}, both $\ell_\P$ and $\ell_\Q$ have the same slope.

-Because $f_\P$ and $f_\Q$ are Markov maps, the conjugacies $\psi_\P$ and $\psi_\Q$ follow the classical construction due to Parry \cite{Parry66} and used in the proof of \cite[Lem\-ma~5.1]{AM}.
-Using the Parry measure $\mu_\A$ for extremal $\A$ (see page~\pageref{sec Parry}), one constructs the pullback measure $\mu'_\A$ on $\Sb=[-\pi,\pi]$ given by
+Because $f_\P$ and $f_\Q$ are Markov maps, the conjugacies $\psi_\P$ and $\psi_\Q$ follow the classical construction due to Parry \cite{Parry64,Parry66} and used in the proof of \cite[Lem\-ma~5.1]{AM}.
+For each extremal parameter $\A$, we define the probability measure $\rho_\A$ on $X_\A$ as follows: let $\lambda,v$ be the maximal eigenpair for the transition matrix $M_\A$; for an $\A$-admissible finite sequence $(\omega_0,...,\omega_n)$, we denote the symbolic cylinder